yxxue/MetaRib/README.md

 python2 run_MetaRib.py MetaRib.cfg
 ```
 ***Step4: Output.***
 All output will be stored at */project/MetaRib/*.
-MetaRib will generate two folders:
 */project/MetaRib/Iteration/* includes running result of each iteration.
-*/project/MetaRib/Abundance/* includes the following files:
-*
+*/project/MetaRib/Abundance/* includes a final constructed fasta *all.dedup.filtered.fasta*, an estimated abundance table file *all.dedup.filtered.est.ab.txt* and a heatmap distribution of top 20 most abudant contigs across samples *top20.heatmap.pdf*.